 Nektarios Mitritsakis was born in Chania, Crete.

-Each of the following years, while in India and in parallel with his studies in music, he pursued to deepen his practice by working with various yoga teachers, by coming in contact with many practitioners and by studying thoroughly the classical yoga scriptures.
+Each of the following years, while in India and in parallel with his studies, he pursued to deepen his practice by working with yoga teachers of different Hatha yoga traditions,

 Everything began after a concert of some classic Indian music.
 I was enchanted by the peculiar sounds of the sitar, the uplifting yet calming music, the peace and joy I felt inside.